- Course Information

-The Management specialization is designed to further your understanding of modern theory and practice in the key areas of human resources, operations, marketing and finance.
-You will explore how to assign and use resources within these functional areas and assess the productivity of an organization.
+The BBA in Management furthers your understanding of modern theory and practice in the key areas of human resources, operations, marketing and finance.
+Learning from your professors who all hold doctoral degrees, you explore how to assign and use resources within these functional areas and assess the productivity of an organization.
 In your final course, you will demonstrate this understanding by completing a final written research project that focuses on identifying a workplace problem and justifying recommendation for preventative action.

 General Degree Requirements

 The Bachelor of Business Administration degree requires 120 semester credit hours*.